daniellerch/daniellerch.github.io/_posts/2018-06-01-image-stego-lsbm.md

 This is not the message we want to hide, so we want to hide m=(1,1,0).
 We need to find how to modify $$c$$, that is, we need to find the stego version in which $$ m = Mc = (1, 1, 0) $$.

-Ee need to find the column of M that is different.
+So we need to find the column of M that is different.
 We can do this with a simple substraction $$ m-Mc $$.
 After that, we only have to change the value of the corresponding pixel.

 Following our example: